On weakly and strongly popular rankings: The relationship with the Kemeny consensus

 Notice that $\sum_{i=1}^{3} K(\sigma',\pi_{v'_{i}})=\sum_{j=1}^{3} K(\tau_{j},\pi_{v'_{1}})$.
 Since $K(\sigma',\pi_{v'_{i}})<K(\pi',\pi_{v'_{i}})$ for all $1\leq i\leq 3$ and $K(\pi',\pi_{v'_{1}})=K(\pi',\pi_{v'_{2}})=K(\pi',\pi_{v'_{3}})$, it follows that

 So there must exist an index $j$, $1\leq j \leq 3$, such that $K(\tau_{j},\pi_{v'_{1}})<K(\pi',\pi_{v'_{1}})$.
 But then

-which means that $\zeta_{j}^{1}$ has smaller Kemeny rank than $\pi$, and from this, $\tau_j$ is preferred to $\pi'$ by all voters as desired. \end{proof} This finishes the proof of our theorem. \end{proof} We observe that a slight tweak to the above proofs lets us show $\NP$-hardness for 4 problems related to $3$-\textsc{all-closer-ranking}. \begin{observation} If finding a ranking with a smaller Kemeny rank than a given ranking $\pi$ for $3$ voters is $\NP$-hard, then finding a ranking $\zeta$ that exactly one / at least one / exactly two / at least two of the $3$ voters prefer $\pi$, while no voter prefers $\pi$ to $\zeta$ is also $\NP$-hard. \end{observation}\begin{proof} We only need to argue why the converse direction still holds with the weaker assumption in Theorem~\ref{th:Kc}.
+which means that $\zeta_{j}^{1}$ has smaller Kemeny rank than $\pi$, as desired. \myqed\end{proof} This finishes the proof of our theorem. \end{proof} We observe that a slight tweak to the above proofs lets us show $\NP$-hardness for four problems related to $3$-\textsc{all-closer-ranking}. \begin{observation} If finding a ranking with a smaller Kemeny rank than a given ranking $\pi$ for three voters is $\NP$-hard, then finding a ranking $\zeta$ that exactly one / at least one / exactly two / at least two of the three voters prefer $\pi$, while no voter prefers $\pi$ to $\zeta$ is also $\NP$-hard. \end{observation}\begin{proof} We only need to argue why the converse direction still holds with the weaker assumption in Theorem~\ref{th:Kc}.
 Note that in the proof of Theorem~\ref{th:Kc}, Inequality~\ref{eq1} still holds if only one / at least one / exactly two / at least two of the three voters is non-abstaining and prefers $\sigma'$ to~$\pi'$, while the other voters abstain. \end{proof}